 - Daddy's Girl: One of her redeeming aspects is her open care for her father, despite being an insane Dirty Old Man that completely contrasts with her attempts at grandeur.

 - Doting Parent: Implied to have been for Sheridan.
 She still is.

 - House Wife

 - Hypocritical Humor: This trope was meant for her.
-She frequently denies bragging about herself or her supposed social status after doing just that and states she hates snobbery.
+She frequently denies bragging about herself or her supposed social status after doing just that and states several times that she hates snobbery.

 - Incoming Ham: Head for the hills!
 It's the Bucket woman!